-The influence of temperature on the charge speed depends on each vehicle model.
+The influence of the temperature on the charge speed is different for each vehicle model.
 Some models are equipped with thermal management for the battery.
-In this way the battery can be cooled or heated depending on the circumstances.
-The effect of temperature is much less and the charge speed will continue to be optimal.
+This way the battery can be cooled or heated depending on the circumstances,.
+However, on a cold day, it can take a while before a battery pack is completely heated up.